-In two years, Centennial College's Heating, Refrigeration and Air Conditioning Technician program prepares you for a career in the field.
+In just two years, Centennial College's Heating, Refrigeration and Air Conditioning Technician program will prepare you for a career in the field.

-In the Heating, Refrigeration and Air Conditioning Technician program's courses, you acquire a broad knowledge of the design, installation and service techniques of heating and air conditioning systems for commercial and residential settings.
-As such, through hands-on activities, you learn to maintain, size and select equipment for air conditioning and refrigeration application.
+In the Heating, Refrigeration and Air Conditioning Technician program's courses, you'll acquire a broad knowledge of the design, installation and service techniques of heating and air conditioning systems for commercial and residential settings.
+To ensure you're fully prepared for your career, you'll gain the know-how you need through hands-on activities, learning to maintain, size, and select equipment for air conditioning and refrigeration application.

 Program OutlinePrinter Friendly